datagrok/modular-git-hooks/README.md

 - By design, `dispatch` runs all the hooks in the `(hook).d` directory regardless of the exit status of any one.
 Is there a need for a mechanism to allow a hook to discontinue running other hooks of the current type?
 I'd prefer to say "no," as assuming that all hooks are orthogonal allows a future feature where hooks run in parallel.

 - Propose a patch to `git` that obviates the need for this tool.
 (See if someone has been done this already.)

-- Build an automated test suite; determine compatibility with various versions of `dash`, and `bash` (invoked as `sh` so `--posix`), etc.

-- Figure out what, if anything, needs to be changed to support OS X. Decide if it's worth the trouble.

 - Explore a re-implementation in ~~C~~ any fast, compiled language with minimal run-time dependencies, that can produce binaries for use with old (CentOS 5) and recent Linux distributions, as well as OS X and BSD.
 Maybe even windows?
 Study how git itself is built, and mimic that.